Evansville, Indiana: Higher education

-The University of Southern Indiana (USI) is a public university just outside Evansville city limits.
-Founded in 1965, the school has an enrollment of 11,021 students (2019) and is among the fastest growing comprehensive state universities in Indiana.
-USI athletic teams participate in Division I of the NCAA and are known as the Screaming Eagles.
-USI is a member of the Ohio Valley Conference.
-The school began transitioning to Division 1 sports in the 2022-2023 school year.
+The University of Southern Indiana (USI) is a public university just outside Evansville's city limits.
+Founded in 1965 as a satellite campus of Indiana State University, the school has an enrollment of 11,021 students (2019) and is among the fastest growing comprehensive state universities in Indiana.
+USI's athletic teams, the Screaming Eagles, participate in the NCAA Division I Ohio Valley Conference.
+The school transitioned to Division I sports in the 2022–2023 school year, having previously been a member of the NCAA Division II Great Lakes Valley Conference.